jlagedo/universus/README.md

 # Universus

-A Python CLI tool for tracking Final Fantasy XIV market prices using the [Universalis API](https://universalis.app/).
+A Python application for tracking Final Fantasy XIV market prices using the [Universalis API](https://universalis.app/).
 Build a local historical database to monitor the most traded items and track price trends over time.

 ## Features